QoS-aware energy-efficient workload routing and server speed control policy in data centers: a robust queueing theoretic approach: Introduction

-In practice, however, implementing dynamic algorithms in data centers is difficult.
-Dynamic algorithms, including distributed ones, often require frequent communications among network resources, e.g., routers and servers, manufactured by different vendors and running different operating systems to share their current status.
-Even if the network resources are equipped or retrofitted with \emph{universal} software enabling all those communications, the management of data centers may be more concerned with the reliability of their service and reluctant to take a risk by adopting dynamic control algorithms.
-When we contacted a company operating many large data centers in Korea, the manager showed interest at first but finally declined the use of dynamic algorithms for that reason.
+Practically, however, implementing dynamic algorithms for a load balancer and servers is challenging.
+Dynamic algorithms, including distributed ones, often require frequent communications between network resources (e.g., routers and servers manufactured by different vendors and running heterogeneous operating systems to share their current status).
+Even if the network resources are equipped or retrofitted with a \textit{universal} software enabling all those communications, the management in charge of operation may be more concerned with the reliability of their service and reluctant to take a risk by adopting dynamic control algorithms.
+When we contacted a company operating several large data centers in Korea, the manager initially expressed interest but finally declined the use of dynamic algorithms for the aforementioned reason.

-In this regard, we investigate a static control policy that does not require frequent updates of resources' real-time status; we determine the routing probabilities and servers' speed once in a while, and resources autonomously run with the policy.
-Static control methods are generally known to be less efficient than dynamic ones, especially for situations with high variance and load fluctuations \cite{Chandra2009, Wierman2009}.
-Chen and Li \cite{Chen2015}, who investigated about interaction between load balancing and speed scaling, pointed out that heterogeneity within a system is the main cause of inefficiency regardless of the number of servers.
-We are aware of this drawback and try to develop a static control policy that can show competitive performance to the dynamic algorithm.
-We also explore situations under which the static policy works well or not.
+In this regard, we investigate a static control policy that does not require frequent updates of the real-time status of resources; we determine the routing probabilities and server speeds once in a while, and resources autonomously run according to the policy.
+We use the terms \textit{control} and \textit{scaling} interchangeably throughout the study.
+Static control methods are generally less efficient than dynamic ones, particularly for situations with high variance and load fluctuations \citep{Chandra2009, Wierman2009}. \citet{Chen2015}, who investigated the interaction between load balancing and speed scaling, also pointed out that heterogeneity within a system is the main cause of inefficiency regardless of the number of servers.

+To overcome this drawback, we attempt to develop a static control policy that can compete with the dynamic algorithm in terms of performance.
+We also explore situations under which the static policy works well.
+The term \textit{static} does not indicate that the problem is solved only once and then used indefinitely.
+Depending on the changes in traffic patterns, operators can solve the problem again and update the routing probabilities and server speeds.
+The difference in the dynamic control is based on how often the control decisions are made: \textit{real time or not}.